Declutter Your Life

 Imagine this scenario.
 It’s Saturday evening.
 Friends are coming over for a get-together.
 Busy with preparation, you rush around to make sure all is perfect.

-It’s been awhile since you’ve had anyone over.
-Life has been so busy.
-You hadn’t even noticed all the clutter lying around.
+It’s been a while since you’ve had anyone over.
+Life has been busy, and you hadn’t even noticed all the clutter lying around.
 With little time to spare, you quickly shove everything into the closet.

 You don’t want anyone to see the mess, so you hurry to conceal it.
 Rather than clear it away, it’s shoved to the side.
 Thankfully it’s hidden behind closed doors.
 When out of sight, it’s out of mind.
 But, is it really?

 Items hidden in the closet are less likely to be removed.
 Out of view, they’re easily forgotten.
 If clutter isn’t consciously cleared away, it builds up quickly.
 More and more comes.
 In need of space, it’s shoved in the closet and piled on top.
 Eventually, every closet is full.

 Rummaging through closets to find basic items is mentally draining.
 It’s hard to remember what’s there, let alone find what you’re looking for.
 Rather than search aimlessly, it’s easier to run out and pick up things you don’t really need.
 Thus, you end up with more and more clutter.